All Products

 Limits

-• Do not set the CPU policy to static for nodes for which GPU sharing is enabled.
+• Do not set the CPU Policy to static for nodes where GPU sharing is enabled.

-• The pods managed by the DaemonSet of the shared GPU do not enjoy the highest priority.
-Therefore, the resources may be scheduled to pods that have higher priority and the node may evict the pods managed by the DaemonSet.
+• The pods managed by the DaemonSet of the shared GPU do not have the highest priority.
+Therefore, resources may be scheduled to pods with higher priority, and the node may evict the pods managed by the DaemonSet.
 To prevent this issue, you can modify the actual DaemonSet of the shared GPU.
 For example, you can modify the gpushare-device-plugin-ds DaemonSet used to share GPU memory and specify priorityClassName: system-node-critical to ensure the priority of the pods managed by the DaemonSet.

 • You can install the GPU sharing component without region limits.
-However, GPU memory isolation is supported only in the regions that are described in the following table.
-Make sure that your ACK cluster is deployed in one of the regions.
+However, GPU memory isolation is supported only in the regions described in the following table.
+Make sure that your ACK cluster is deployed in one of these regions.

 Regions